Logo Earthworks

 Animation file may take a few seconds to load

 Regional geophysical interpretation of an area has always been about honouring what is known of the geology and making credible predictions about what may exist where the geology is unknown.
 The ocean created by the Bouvet triple junction covers some 12 miilion km2, more than one third the area of Africa.
 There is precious little geological information to constrain an intepretation of its tectonic history.
 In practice, a conservative plate tectonic interpretation has proven exceedingly dificult to find, consistent with the record of ocean-floor topography and the rules of global tectonics.
 There is already enough data to paint the interpreter into a corner, as it were.
-The model presented here will certainly contain errors in detail but here is a working model that is worthy of consideration at a broad scale that may be refined.
+The model presented here will certainly contain errors in detail but here is a working model that is worthy of consideration at a broad scale that may be refined later.
 Refinement may prove more productive than trying to start over and eliminating again all the untenable possibilities I have tried while developing what is shown here.
 Making the supporting evidence explicit is beyond the scope of this web page but I am always pleased to hear of anything I may have missed that could impact the solution.